How E-Com compliance became a trending keyword in Norway

 Do I need a separate cookie policy for my website?

-Yes, alongside a privacy policy, you need a specific cookie policy that details the cookies used on your website, their purposes, and how users can manage their preferences.
+Yes, alongside a privacy policy, you need a specific cookie policy that details the cookies used on your website, their purposes, and how visitors can manage their user preferences.
 Cookie Information’s consent management solutions can help you create a tailored, legally compliant cookie policy, updated automatically through regular scans.

 Can I still track user behavior for analytics?